 Pooling all of our donations allows us to maximize the impact of each donor’s contribution across a range of issues and solutions.
 We make one-year to three-year grant commitments for program sustainability and impact.

-We are proud to have donated almost $2 million to over 100 programs that truly change lives.
+We are proud to have donated more than $2 million to programs impacting the lives of women and girls in Essex County.

 The Women’s Fund raises funds and awards grants to nonprofit agencies within Essex County that serve women and girls in need and at risk.
 Grants are awarded annually to programs that have a demonstrated success but require an additional infusion of funding to maximize their impact.